canairo/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 → or ⇒: Imply, Material Conditional

-⇔: Material Biconditional, NOT XOR gates
+⇔ or ↔: Material Biconditional, NOT XOR gates

 Let $p$ and $q$ be propositions.
 The proposition $q → p$ is the **converse** of $p → q$.